 There are some foods I simply do not want to live without.
 One of those is biscuits and the other is gravy.
 Blame it all on my roots, folks.

 Now, I’ve come to terms with the fact that a true low carb biscuit is just non-existent.
 Sure, there are replacements but none as true as a real flaky biscuit.
 In fact, I stopped trying to replicate it because nothing lived up to my expectations.

-If you’re a gravy guru, like most of us Southerners are, I think you’re really going to enjoy this low carb white gray!
+If you’re a gravy guru, like most of us Southerners are, I think you’re really going to enjoy this low carb white country gravy!

-This Low Carb Gravy Is The Bees Knees
+This Low Carb White Country Gravy Is The Bees Knees

 Let me count the ways:

 - Great for dipping chicken fingers, fried pork chops, scrambled eggs, etc.